All American BMX Eagles

 Tommy Masuo Kamifuji (1932-1989,) of Kami Sales, Inc., was the man behind AABMX.
 Legendary BMX Hall of Famer Mike Devitt (1935-2020,) was hired as a consultant and did contract marketing for the small outfit, while BMX pioneer builder Bill Murphy collaborated with Kamifuji, Devitt and Gurney with his knowledge in the design and building.
 Dan Torii was also involved as the Marketing Director.

 Mild steel and chromoly tubing was purchased from both Jorgensen Steel and TubeSales Inc., depending on their credit.
 The TubeSales Inc. salesman who sold them their steel was none-other than friend of KMPR Dan Wise, who is a fixture in the California Club Formula Ford scene.

 The creations were subsequently known as Dan Gurney Eagles.
 The models manufactured by AABMX in Gardena, California were the Standard Eagle, the Double-Eagle, the Hardtail, Hardtail Double-Loop and Monoshock.
 Each model had various design updates during their time in business.

-While the company ran into issues after less than two years in existence, it's time in BMX leave a lasting impression on the sport.
-First, the vintage bikes have been known to go for more than $1500.00 on eBay, making them somewhat highly sought after by collectors.
+While the company ran into issues after less than two years in existence, its time in BMX left a lasting impression on the sport.
+Eagle BMX are felt to be Holy Grails of BMX collecting due to their namesake, and how competitive and advanced they were for their time.

 For more information on the various types of AABMX Eagles, visit www.bmxmuseum.com to see some of the lucky few winged-wonders that have made it through the years.